 If you use Wix Payments, you’ll have to pay payment processing fees that vary according to the payment method and the region.
 For example, the credit card/debit card processing fee in the US is 2.9% + 0.30 USD (which is typical).

-Shopify Payments is available in 19 countries - Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, Netherlands, New Zealand, Singapore, Spain, Sweden, United Kingdom, and the United States.
+Shopify Payments is available in 23 countries - Australia, Austria, Belgium, Canada, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, Netherlands, New Zealand, Portugal, Romania, Singapore, Spain, Sweden, Switzerland, United Kingdom, and the United States.

-Shopify charges between 2.4% + 0.30 USD and 2.9% + 0.30 USD depending on the plan — the more advanced the plan, the lower the processing fees.
+Shopify charges between 2.4% + 0.30 USD and 2.9% + 0.30 USD in credit card processing fees in the US — the more advanced the plan, the lower the processing fees.
 This is one of the (less significant) reasons big-scale stores use Shopify.

 Let’s understand it with a mid-sized ecommerce store example: